A general Banach-Stone type theorem and applications: Disjointness and ⊥⊥ -isomorphisms

 Then $\theta$ is the minimum of $\preceq$ in $C_c(X,\theta)$.
 We can describe weak disjointness in $C_c(X,\theta)$ by

 \end{example}

 We will, moreover, be interested in recovering $X$ not from the whole set $C_c(X)$, but instead from a subcollection $\mathcal{A}\subseteq C_c(X)$.
-We will need to assume, however, that there are enough functions in $\mathcal{A}$ in order to separate points of $X$.
+We will need to assume, however, that there are enough functions in $\mathcal{A}$ in order to separate points of $X$, and this is attained by assuming that an appropriate version of Urysohn's Lemma is valid.
+(This is the same type of assumption as made in \cite{MR0020715} and in \cite{MR2324919}.)

 \begin{definition} Let $\mathcal{A}\subseteq C_c(X)$ be a subset containing $\theta$.
 Denote $\sigma(\mathcal{A})=\left\{\sigma(f):f\in\mathcal{A}\right\}$.
 We say that $(X,\theta,\mathcal{A})$ (or simply $\mathcal{A}$) is \begin{enumerate} \item \emph{weakly regular} if $\sigma(\mathcal{A})$ is a basis for the topology of $X$. \item \emph{regular} if for every $x\in X$, every neighbourhood $U$ of $x$ and every $c\in H$ there is $f\in\mathcal{A}$ with $f(x)=c$ and $\supp(f)\subseteq U$. \end{enumerate} \end{definition}